jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+16-02-2023 Productive morning and terrible papers

+Surely you've had the feeling of waking up feeling tired, right?
+I had that yesterday and decided to first take the morning off and since my headache didn't go away after, the entire day off.
+This also means I probably shouldn't be taking any more days off in February.
+But it was really really needed.
+I took an afternoon nap on my day off just to wake up something like 6-7 hours later.
+And that was at midnight, attempting to mess up my sleep schedule.
+It did make me feel so much better today.

+In the morning I finally did some real creative research by first figuring out how to turn an automaton into a regular expression and then doing that on some of my examples to try to create a short one.
+And it worked rather well.
+After doing that for 2 hours I decided to set it aside and go for a lunch break.

+After that lunch break I could not bring myself to think though.
+I spent probably half of the time putting together puzzles at the ground floor.
+I've also met a cool Chilean intern there and we talked for a bit.
+When I finally got to go back to working on research papers I got really frustrated, because the result I wanted was referenced in a paper and it was said to be found in one of the 2 papers.
+This result was about deterministic finite automata (for short DFA) and regular expressions.
+The first referenced paper didn't mention a word "automaton" anywhere, whereas the second one didn't mention words "regular expression"...
+How am I supposed to make anything out of that?
+The authors are referencing a result and I don't really have doubts that it's true, but it's not written down anywhere.
+Or at least not where they're pointing at.
+So in my mind it isn't proven and doesn't have to be true.
+It's so extremely annoying when someone does that...

 14-02-2023 More new languages

 I'd really appreciate it if people stopped writing in languages